kaela/sassyhtml/about.md

 permalink: /about/
 ---

 I’m Kaela.
-I work for a super fun fashion company in LA.
+I work for a super fun fashion company in LA called SKECHERS.

 sassyhtml.com is my reference guide for information I could not find within the the first five results of my Google searching.
 Yes, I am that lazy.
+Sometimes I post stuff that intrigues me, too.

 Feel free to copy me, or rewrite my stuff and make it better.